Gatlinburg & the Great Smoky Mountains National Park

 View from Cades Cove

-In the late afternoon, an early dinner at Five Guys on the Gatlinburg Parkway hit the spot.
+We wrapped up the day with an early dinner at Five Guys on the Gatlinburg Parkway.

 View of Creek in the Smokies

-In the morning, after packing bags and having a complimentary hotel (❤️ Hampton Inn) breakfast, checking out and leaving Gatlinburg early was the plan.
-Unfortunately, rain fell on the way back.
-The route through the park on Little River Road led back through Townsend, TN, and then the circuitous directions on Google Maps navigated through Maryville before getting back on I-140 and I-40 to drive back home.
+We packed up, had the complimentary hotel (❤️ Hampton Inn) breakfast, and left Gatlinburg around 6:30 a.m.
+It was raining on the way out, but that turned out to be much better than rain on the way in.
+We went through the park on Little River Road, back through Townsend, then followed Google Maps through Maryville before getting on I-140 and I-40 for the drive home.

-Using points from my Capital One Venture card, I managed to offset some travel-related expenses, which significantly reduced the overall cost of the trip.
+Using points from my Capital One Venture card, I managed to offset some travel-related expenses, which brought the overall cost down considerably.